The third episode of the fourth season of Rick and Morty sees the duo enter into the world of heisting in a hilarious parody of heist films.

 “One Crew Over the Crewcoo Morty” was also similar to the American Dad episode “Bar Mitzvah Hustle” and the Brooklyn Nine-Nine Halloween Heist episodes.
 “Bar Mitzvah Hustle” was also a parody of the Ocean’s films, using their editing techniques like multi-panel displays and using voiceover to explain what’s happened.
 The Brooklyn Nine-Nine Halloween Heists have ended up becoming more complicated with elaborate plans that require everything to go right for anyone to win.
 The ending of “One Crew Over the Crewcoo Morty” parodied the Brooklyn Nine-Nine reveals with Rick and Heist-o-Tron staying they predicted each other’s moves.

-To a lesser extend Rick and Morty parodied Indiana Jones and adventure films in general.
+To a lesser extent Rick and Morty parodied Indiana Jones and adventure films in general.
 The pre-credit sequence was similar to the opening of Raiders of the Lost Ark because the duo goes into an ancient temple, but Rick and Morty easily avoid the traps.
 The item Rick and Miles had to steal was a crystal skull that had to be a reference to the fourth Indiana Jones film.
 Whilst the character of Angie Flint seemed like a cross of Lara Croft and the scientist Jane Goodall.
-The episode also takes aim Conversion culture, particularly ComicCon.
+The episode also takes aim at Conversion culture, particularly ComicCon.
 The Conversion was big and crowded and the fans were ravenous.
 This section had a dark ending with the fans becoming overall eager thanks to Rick.

 When compared to the previous episode, “The Old Man and the Seat,” “One Crew Over the Crewroo Morty” was a more focused film because of the heist plotline.
 There was no subplot involving the Smith family.
 This focused approach worked better for Rick and Morty heist narratives tend to be fast-paced and for a 22-minute episode “One Crew Over the Crewroo Morty” breezed by.